shilpa2301/Pedestrian_tracking_using_Lidar/README.md

 			float64 z 0
 			float64 w 1

-# ros2 interface show sensor_msgs/msg/LaserScan
+### ros2 interface show sensor_msgs/msg/LaserScan
-# Single scan from a planar laser range-finder
-#
-# If you have another ranging device with different behavior (e.g. a sonar
-# array), please find or create a different message, since applications
-# will make fairly laser-specific assumptions about this data
+### Single scan from a planar laser range-finder.
+If you have another ranging device with different behavior (e.g. a sonar array), please find or create a different message, since applications will make fairly laser-specific assumptions about this data

 std_msgs/Header header # timestamp in the header is the acquisition time of
 	builtin_interfaces/Time stamp